Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 "Daar.
 The fact that you love them so much is exactly why."’

 Daar sighed.
 "Cousin, you’re missing the point.
 I ain’t sayin’ they *can’t* do it.
 I’m sayin’ we gotta *teach* ‘em.
 Which, good!
 But who?
 I mean, if we’re gonna do a modern army again, this one’s gotta work with the Humans, right?
-We’d need ta’ organize along the same kinda lines…"
+We’d need ta’ organize along the same kinda lines..."

 Daar *obviously* knew what he wanted to discuss, Genshi was certain of it.
 Clever though he was, Daar was *dreadfully* artless when it came to leading the witness, as it were.

 "As I understand the way Human militaries are organized, you have the Officers leading young Associates, as it were, but you also have leaders with a smaller focus and none of the political influence.
-Something…in between."
+Something... in between."

 "Yup!
 Enlisted, ‘NCOs’ and Officers.
 Not too different from the Rings in Stoneback, really.
 Enlisted would be your Clanless.
-‘NCOs’ would promote from there…something between an Associate and an Officer?"
+‘NCOs’ would promote from there... something between an Associate and an Officer?"

 "Taking on additional responsibility without changing their core mission."

 "Yup, that’s how Clan SOR is organized.
 Works pretty well!
-I’m a *sergeant,* though we’re also ‘special operators’ so that’s a little different…"
+I’m a *sergeant,* though we’re also ‘special operators’ so that’s a little different..."

 "You’re confusing the issue."

 "Sarry.
 But that’s the problem, where do we get the officers?"

-"Appropriately knowledgeable leaders from…any Clan, really.
+"Appropriately knowledgeable leaders from... any Clan, really.
 I presume it would be the militarily competent Clans who bore the brunt of this."

 Daar stole the remaining ham sandwich from Genshi with a playful growl.
 "Nah, it’d be all of ‘em.
 Look at Human armies, they need everything a *city* does.
-Food, computer stuff, industry…That’s where this gets real tricky though.
+Food, computer stuff, industry...
+That’s where this gets real tricky though.
 How the *fuck* do we get all the Clans to agree to this?
-They’d prolly worry we’re war-mongering, or it was a ploy to do…I dunno, something."
+They’d prolly worry we’re war-mongering, or it was a ploy to do...
+I dunno, something."
 Daar grumbled, "Some Clans still ain’t happy with us for what *Fyu* did.
 How do we fix that?"

 Genshi had an answer immediately.
 "Well, what do Clans want?"